 Why I said goodbye to the fashion niché

 I have had a blog before.
-In this blog I wrote about mental health and mental health only.
+In this blog, I wrote about mental health and mental health only.
 It’s important to me to raise more awareness on depression and anxiety.
-I want to break the stigma about mental health.
-Mental illnesses that are not being taken seriously in todays world.
+I want to break the stigma of mental health.
+Mental illnesses that are not being taken seriously in today’s world.
 Mental illnesses that are still seen as unimportant.

 Because mental health is anything but unimportant